-Refer to Note 1, Note 2 and Note 12 in the consolidated financial statements for the related disclosures.
+Refer to Note 1.2 and Note 4.2 in the consolidated financial statements for the related disclosures.

-Forest assets comprise of forest land and biological assets excluding leased forest land assets.
-As of December 31, 2022 the fair value of the Group's forest assets owned through subsidiaries, joint operations and associated companies was EUR 8 117 million.
-The fair value of EUR 5 653 million was related to biological assets and EUR 2 464 million was related to forest land.
+Forest assets comprise of biological assets and forest land excluding leased forest land assets.
+As of December 31, 2023 the fair value of the Group's forest assets owned through subsidiaries, joint operations and associated companies was EUR 8 522 million.
+The fair value of EUR 6 123 million was related to biological assets and EUR 2 399 million was related to forest land.